pyomeca/pyomeca/docs/paper/paper.md

 Existing software solutions share some limitations.
 Some of them are not free of charge [@Damsgaard2006-gq] or based on closed-source programming language [@Dixon2017-co; @Muller2019-cx].
 Others do not leverage labels and metadata [@Walt2011-em; @Hachaj2019-tk; @Virtanen2020-zv].
-`pyomeca` is a python package designed to address these limitations.
+`pyomeca` is a Python package designed to address these limitations.
 It provides basic operations useful in the daily workflow of a biomechanical researcher such as reading, writing, filtering and plotting, but also more advanced biomechanical routines geared towards rigid body mechanics and signal processing.
 By offering a single, efficient and flexible implementation, `pyomeca` standardizes these procedures and avoids wasting valuable research time writing functions that have, sometimes, nothing to do with the research interests.